 How do I get hold of admin / a DM?

-If it's a quick fix you need, such as getting unstuck from an
+If it's a quick fix you need in-game, such as getting unstuck from an

 problem you have and wait for an answer.
 If you don't get one in a

 reasonable time (say, five minutes), try once again.
 If that doesn't